araobp/stm32-mcu/android/FTDI/README.md

 # Testing Android FTDI driver

-(Work in progress)

 ## Goal

-I develop an oscilloscope GUI on Android for this project: https://github.com/araobp/acoustic-features

-In this project, I will just confirm if Android can communicate with a NUCLEO board over UART/USB.
+In this project, I will just confirm if Android can communicate with a NUCLEO board via USB-UART converter chip from FTDI.

 ## Set up

-I dare not use ST-Link USB port on NUCLEO board in this project, because the debugger part should be removed to make the board more portable.

 I will make an Arduino shield with the following pins: